 - Our weekly writing competition starts with 10 contestants, who are eliminated one-by-one based on your votes – who will you choose this week?

 Brain Game is a competition in which we start with 10 participants who must answer a question as creatively as they can every week.
-Based on your votes, we eliminate one participant each week until we have a winner.
+Based on your votes, we eliminate one contestant each round until we have a winner.